 - Please park all vehicles in the carpark.
 Parking roadside obstructs vision for entry to and exiting from the marae.
 And may incur a traffic infringement.

-- Please respect our gardens thoughout the marae.
+- Please respect our gardens throughout the marae.